Lexi Thompson: 2010

 On June 16, 2010, Thompson, aged 15, announced that she had turned professional, the youngest female player to do so.
 She also signed a sponsorship deal with Cobra-PUMA Golf.
-Lacking official status as an LPGA Tour member, she largely had to rely on sponsor exemptions to gain entry into tournaments.
-Her first sponsor's exemption was entry into the ShopRite LPGA Classic where she missed the cut by four strokes.
+During the year, she used sponsor exemptions to gain entry into several tournaments.
+She made her professional debut at the ShopRite LPGA Classic, where she missed the cut.

-Thompson progressed through qualifying to gain entry to the U.S. Women's Open in July.
-She finished T10th at the tournament, at six-over-par, nine shots behind winner Paula Creamer.
-Two weeks later, at the Evian Masters, Thompson finished T2nd, one shot behind the winner.
+Thompson finished tied-10th at the 2010 U.S. Women's Open, at six-over-par, nine shots behind the winner Paula Creamer.
+Two weeks later, at the Evian Masters, she finished tied-2nd, one shot behind Jiyai Shin.
 Her ranking subsequently rose 75 places to number 74 in the updated Women's World Golf Rankings on July, 26 2010.

-Petition to LPGA

-In December 2010, Thompson petitioned the LPGA to allow her to play in up to twelve LPGA tournaments in 2011 using sponsor exemptions instead of the six allowed to non-members by LPGA rules.
+In December 2010, Thompson petitioned the LPGA to increase the number of tournaments she could enter using sponsor exemptions from six to twelve.
 In January 2011, Commissioner Mike Whan denied Thompson's petition, but announced that the LPGA rules would be changed to allow non-members to participate in Monday qualifying for events they wished to enter.